prateeknischal/webtail/README.md

 ### Usage

 ```
-$ webtail --help
+$ ./webtail --help
 usage: webtail [<flags>] [<dir>...]

 Flags:
       --help             Show context-sensitive help (also try --help-long and --help-man).
   -p, --port=8080        Port number to host the server
   -r, --restrict         Enforce PAM authentication (single level)
-  -w, --whitelist=WHITELIST  enable whitelisting with users in the provided file
+  -a, --acl=ACL          enable Access Control List with users in the provided file
-  -c, --cron="1h"            configure cron for re-indexing files (Not supported right now)
+  -t, --cron="1h"        configure cron for re-indexing files (Not supported right now)
+  -s, --secure           Run Server with TLS
+  -c, --cert=server.crt  Server Certificate
+  -k, --key=server.key   Server Key File

 Args:
   [<dir>]  Directory path(s) to look for files

 ```

-To view the UI, navigate to *http://server_ip:port* and you will be presented with a UI to view the logs.
+To view the UI, navigate to *http(s)://server_ip:port* and you will be presented with a UI to view the logs.

 #### Examples
 ```